An Arakelov-Theoretic Approach to Na\"ive Heights on Hyperelliptic Jacobians: Refined na ive heights

-where the right hand side is the height of a polynomial, which equals the height of the point in projective space whose coordinates are given by its coefficients.
-Given $B>0$, define
+where the right hand side is the height of a polynomial, which by definition is the height of the point in projective space whose coordinates are given by its coefficients. \end{df} We will give computable upper bounds on $\hheart - \hnaive$ and on $\abs{\hheart - \hdagger}$.